 CHARLESTON, S.C.
 (WCBD) – The Pogues and Kooks are back!
-Season 2 of the hit Netflix series, Outer Banks, will drop on the streaming platform later next month.
+Season 2 of the hit Netflix series, Outer Banks, will drop on the streaming platform at the end of July.

 The show follows a group of teens in a treasure hunt in the “Outer Banks” of North Carolina – which was actually set in the Charleston area.
 Many scenes from the first season were set at Shem Creek and in Mount Pleasant’s Old Village.